 There are several ways to reach Ladakh now.
 You can bring your own car or motorcycle, or rent one, travel by private or shared cabs, catch a flight, or even hitchhike for that matter.
 The easiest and most cost-effective of all is to board a bus.
-When it comes to a bus, you can either board one from Manali, Srinagar or the most surprising of all, from Delhi itself.
-You read it right, there is in fact a direct Delhi to Leh bus that you can board from ISBT Delhi.
+You can either board one from Manali, Srinagar, or the most surprising of all, from Delhi itself.
+Yes, there is in fact a direct Delhi to Leh bus that you can board from ISBT Delhi.

 Delhi to Leh Bus Service

 The Delhi to Leh bus is a bus service run by HRTC from Delhi to Leh via Manali.
 This service starts after the Manali – Leh highway reopens for the season and is declared by the authorities as safe for a Bus to ply.
-It remains available from Mid of June until September 15; after which it is suspended until next year.
+It remains available from Mid-June to September.
+After this, the service is suspended until next year.

-This bus runs through six different states or UTs (Delhi, Haryana, Punjab, Chandigarh, Himachal Pradesh, Jammu & Kashmir), covering the plains of Haryana & Punjab, lush green landscapes of Kullu-Manali, adventurous roads midst snow covered peaks of 5 high altitude passes and beautiful vistas of cold desert of Leh-Laddakh.
+The bus runs through six different states or UTs – Delhi, Haryana, Punjab, Chandigarh, Himachal Pradesh, Jammu & Kashmir.
+It covering the plains of Haryana & Punjab, the lush green landscapes of Kullu-Manali, adventurous roads midst snow-covered peaks of 5 high altitude passes, and beautiful vistas of the cold desert of Leh-Laddakh.

 Delhi to Leh Bus Route

-This bus will start from Delhi ISBT, travel to Chandigarh via NH1, then reaches Manali via Kullu.
-From Manali, it follows the Manali Leh highway via Rohtang Pass, Keylong, Jispa, Baralacha La, Sarchu, NakeeLa, Lachlung La, Pang, Tanglang La, Upshi, Karu and reach the small town of Leh.
 You will not be traveling in the same bus with the same driver though.
-There will be a change of Bus first at either Bilaspur, Sundernagar or Manali; and then at Keylong.
+There will be a change of Bus first at either Bilaspur, Sundernagar, or Manali, and then at Keylong.
 Drivers too will change at all these places.
 You may be traveling in 3-4 different buses with 3-4 different drivers.

 Delhi to Leh Bus Fare